Vertexvis/vertex-web-sdk/packages/viewer/src/components/viewer-dom-renderer/readme.md

 The renderer supports occluding its elements based on the element's position and depth information returned on a frame.
 If depth buffers are requested for all frames, the occlusion state will be updated on every frame.
-Conversely, if depth buffers are only requested on final frames, the occlusion state only be calculated on final frames and will always report occluded on transitional frames.
+Conversely, if depth buffers are only requested on final frames, the occlusion state will only be calculated on final frames and will always report occluded on transitional frames.

 Occlusion can be enabled or disabled per element by setting its `occlusion-off`